Passport applications must be made in person at the Embassy.

 Please also note that the process should be started as soon as possible after the child is born.
 If the child is not also a Singaporean citizen, it will only be permitted to stay in Singapore for 42 days without a passport.

-The Embassy can issue letters of confirmation based on information from the Norwegian Population Register.
+The Embassy can confirm information from the Norwegian Population Register.
 The register contains information on matters such as marital status and place of residence.

 The Embassy can also serve the same function as a Norwegian public notary if it is to benefit a Norwegian citizen or if the issue has a sufficient connection to Norway or Norwegian interests.
 This includes the following notorial acts: